Practical 3: Classification¶

 param_grid_knn = {'n_neighbors': [3, 5, 7, 9, 11]}

-15. Call the GridSearchCV constructor to create an object grid_search_knn.
+15. Call the GridSearchCV constructor to create an object called grid_search_knn.
 As first argument use the constructor of the KNN, that is KNeighborsClassifier().
-The second parameter is the param_grid_knn dictionary.
-To find the best parameter we have to apply cross validation, Use cv = 5 and optimise for scoring = f1
+The second parameter is the param_grid_knn dictionary that we just created.
+To find the best parameter we have to apply cross validation.
+So set the parameter cv = 5 and optimise for scoring = f1

 In [21]: